Last Updated: November 12, 2019 1:50AM

 Machine translation plus post-editing is a hybrid of MT and traditional, human translation.
 As its name suggests, post-editing follows the MT process.

 First, software produces an initial translation of the material, making short work of bulk translation tasks.
 Once this initial translation is complete, human translators take the text and edit it for accuracy, clarity, flow, and local resonance.
-In short, they check the machine’s work and infuse the copy with the qualities only a human can provide.
+In short, they check the machine’s work and infuse the copy with the translation quality only a human can provide.

 For clients, the benefits are twofold.
 This method couples the unparalleled speed of MT with the attention and sensitivity of a human translator.

-Most translators can work more quickly as editors than as from-scratch translators.
+Most professional translators can work more quickly as editors than as from-scratch translators.
 Because the initial MT translation saves translators hours of work, MT with post-editing is one of the quickest (and most affordable) ways to get high-quality results.

 Which Type of Translation Is Right for You?